jonlanglet/DTA/README.md

 ## Need Help?
 If you encounter any issues with installing or configuring DTA, please reach out to [Jonatan Langlet](https://langlet.io/) at `jonatan at langlet.io`.

-I am also open to collaborations on DTA-adjacent research!
+I am also open to collaborations on DTA-adjacent research.